 The toolkit includes information on the signs to look out for, how to respond, as well as possible risk factors and includes a CPD quiz, with 3 hours of verifiable CPD.

-Oral cancer: BDA campaigning work
+Oral cancers: BDA campaigning work

 Raising awarenesss of oral cancers

 We helped to organise an All-Party Parliamentary Group for Dentistry and Oral Health meeting on the topic of oral cancers, highlighting the devastating impact for patients and our work campaigning to raise public awareness of this disease.